I am not accepting guest posts at this time.

 Point of Submission: Send your submission to paulr[at]dragonwyze[dot]com.

 Subject Line: Include “Blood Ogre” somewhere in your pitch email, or you run the risk of being ignored.
 Also, include “Golden Fleece” in your subject line.
+Important: If you don’t follow this advice, I delete your email and ignore your pitch.

 Include a Byline and Headshot: Every guest post comes with an “About the Author” section.
 Please include a short bio and a headshot image with your submission for this section.
 Headshots should be at least 150 x 150 pixels.